rvrsmmrs/rvrsmmrs/README.md

 👨‍🦯‍➡️ I am also passionate about accessibility!
 I want to help make digital spaces more accessible to people with disabilities.

 🎸 Outside of class, I play guitar, draw, paint, and woodwork.
-If you are looking for a guitarist for a rock/grunge/alt band let me know!

 ## Classes